kryptan/rect_packer/README.md

 rect-packer [![Build Status]][Travis CI]
 ========
 Pack multiple rectangles into a larger one.
 Can be used for packing sprites into a texture for 2d games.
 Uses skyline heuristic.
-Heavily tested.
+Heavily tested with random data to ensure that it always produces correct result.

 [Documentation]